Shooting at Illinois bowling alley leaves 3 dead, 3 injured

 ROCKFORD, Ill.
 (AP) — A gunman opened fire inside an Illinois bowling alley, killing three people and injuring three others Saturday night in what authorities believe was a random attack.

-A “person of interest” was taken into custody after the shooting at Don Carter Lanes, Rockford Police Chief Dan O’Shea said during a news conference.
-He said two of those who were shot were teenagers.
+A 37-year-old male suspect was in custody after the shooting at Don Carter Lanes, Rockford police said in a social media post.

+Two of those who were shot were teenagers, police Chief Dan O’Shea said during a news conference.

-O’Shea did not immediately release additional information about the victims or the person who was taken into custody.
-He described the scene as contained and said he did not think any officers fired their weapons while apprehending the person of interest.
+O’Shea did not immediately release additional information about the victims.
+He described the scene as contained and said he did not think any officers fired their weapons while apprehending the suspected gunman.

 Rockford is about 80 miles (130 kilometers) northwest of Chicago.